What Is Form I-9?

 Planning to use a vendor or contractor to support your business activities?
 Make sure you collect their tax information using the W-9 Form.

-How To Fill Out Form I-9
+How to Fill Out Form I-9

-1. Obtain the Employee’s Information
+1. Collect the Employee’s Information

 Try including Form I-9 with a new worker’s job offer letter or employment contract.